 1. Image Quality:

-If you decrease or scale down the size of raster graphics, there will no decrease or loss in quality.
+If you decrease or scale down the size of raster graphics, there will be a decrease or loss in quality.
+When you try to fit too many pixels into a smaller space, it will result in loss on pixel and decreased detail.
 While if you enlarge the image past its original dimension it will look pixilated.

 Whereas, vector graphics unlike raster images are not made up of a specific number of pixels.
 So, if you scale down or enlarge a vector image it won’t losing resolution or image quality.
 Moreover, enlarging a vector graphic yields an object with fine detail and smooth edges.